1X Gravel and Adventure-Road Setup

-We've logged a lot of Gravel miles preparing for races and rides like Almanzo and Dirty Kansa and we wanted to share details of the 1x (single front chainring) drivetrains we use.
+We've logged a lot of gravel miles preparing for races and rides like Almanzo and Mid South, and we wanted to share the details of the 1x (single front chainring, pronounced "one-by") drivetrains we use.
 As with mountain biking, 1x allows you to eliminate the weight and clutter of the front derailleur and cable without giving up the gear range of a conventional double chainring drivetrain.
-After riding 1x setups for several years now, we are thrilled with the performance so 2x drivetrain for gravel/CX bikes is a thing of the past.
+After riding 1x setups for several years now, we are thrilled with the performance, so 2x drivetrains for gravel/CX bikes are a thing of the past.

-Below you will find some considerations on gear range, some help on chainring size selection, the best 1x Shimano setup, and the best 1x SRAM setup.
+Below you will find some considerations on gear range, help on chainring size selection, and the best 1x setups for both Shimano and SRAM drivetrain systems.

 Gearing Range Improvement